hivesolutions/appier/routing.md

 # Routing

-Appier maps request URLs to methods using the ``route`` decorator on top of each handler methods:
+Appier maps request URLs to methods using the ``route`` decorator on top of each handler method:

 ```python
 import appier